- Last updated:

 - New street lighting and landscaping.

-- Extension of Third Avenue from Arthur Street to Nicklin Way including a two-way cycle track and pedestrian pathway
+- Extension of Third Avenue from Arthur Street to Nicklin Way.

 The CTCU is a multi-stage project.
 The proposed timeline is:

-- 2021 Complete concept design and detailed investigations
+- 2021 Concept design and detailed investigations for section 1 and 2 completed.

 What is the budget for the project and who is funding it?